Hedgehog Concept (Collins)

 Hedgehog Concept: this article describes the Hedgehog Concept by Jim Collins in a practical way.
 After reading you will understand the definition and basics of this powerful strategy tool.
 Highlights include: what is the Hedgehog Concept?
 Why is it called that way?
 And what are the three circles within the model?
 Enjoy reading!

 What is the Hedgehog Concept?

 The Hedgehog Concept by the American business consultant Jim Collins shows how a company or person can achieve greatness in business.
 It is a simple, crystelline concept that is concerned with the understanding of the intersection of three circles.

 It’s about the power of simplicity, increasing the chance of success.
-In his 2001 book ‘Good to Great‘, Collins describes the similarities between large organisations like multinational corporations and the Hedgehog Concept.
+In his 2001 book ‘Good to Great’, Collins describes the similarities between large organisations like multi national corporations and the Hedgehog Concept.
 Good to great companies are hedgehogs, in one way or another.

 According to Collins it takes an average of about four years to fine-tune the Hedgehog Concept within an organisation.